-Together with Stiff + Trevillion architects, LAPD have created a large scale piece of light art for Costa Coffee.
+Together with Stiff + Trevillion architects, LAPD have created a retail lighting design in the form of a large scale piece of light art for Costa Coffee.
 It is the first sight to welcome passengers into the Arrivals hall at Heathrow Terminal 5 in London.

 The floating structure creates a canopy over the newly refurbished Costa Coffee store.
 As well as a series of effects that generate impact on a world class level, it also supports an environment that creates comfort and a desire to linger.
 We achieved this through through subtle lighting effects and considerate lighting design.